 As a California State licensed Private Investigator (Lic. #23442), he has served as a member of the FBI’s ‘Joint Regional Intelligence Center’ (JRIC), their multi-agency law enforcement task force (under their ‘Private Sector Terrorism Response Group’ – PSTRG), as a ‘Terrorist Liaison Officer’ (TLO), and as a DHS certified ‘Infrastructure Liaison Officer’ (ILO).
 Bill has been certified by the Dept. of Homeland Security (DHS) in ‘Threat and Risk Assessments,’ and formally served as a member of the FBI’s ‘InfraGARD’ system.
 As required by some ARES based emergency radio groups, he is currently working on updating his Federal Emergency Management Agency (FEMA), certifications, and has recently been certified in SA-100.I, ICS-100c, ICS-200b, IS-230.d, IS-700b, IS-800c (and more to come).

-Bill is also a member of the American Radio Relay League (ARRL), the Amateur Radio Missionary Service (ARMS), the Keller Peak Repeater Association (KPRA), the San Gorgonio Pass Amateur Radio Club (SPARC), the Mountain Top Amateur Radio Association (MTARA), and Founder of the Ham Radio Enthusiasts Facebook page.
+Bill is also a member of the American Radio Relay League (ARRL), the Amateur Radio Missionary Service (ARMS), the Keller Peak Repeater Association (KPRA), the San Gorgonio Pass Amateur Radio Club (SPARC), and Founder of the Ham Radio Enthusiasts Facebook page.

 HT is a Kenwood D74A, with D-Star

 Mobile on Jeep is a Yaesu FTM-100D with Fusion

 Mobile on RV is a Yaesu FTM-100D (antenna mounted on window w/ Diamond HRKS adhesive mount)

 Portable Rig for camping is a Yaesu FT-991A HF/VHF/UHF All Mode Transceiver